SLU’s external commitments related to climate and the environment.

 Uppsala Climate Protocol

 The Uppsala Climate Protocol is a network where the members are companies, public agencies, universities and organisations that cooperate and inspire each other to reach Uppsala’s long-term environmental and climate objectives.
-SLU has been a member since 2012 and has committed to taking on climate challenges in five areas: energy, transport and non-road mobile machinery, travel, building and construction, and other indirect climate impacts.
+SLU has been a member since 2012 and has committed to taking on climate challenges in different areas.
+For the moment SLU is active in two groups: sustainable freight transport and reduced plastic use.
 Read more about the Uppsala Climate Protocol.

 Watch the film clip What is Uppsala Climate Protocol?
 (English subtitles available)